-Dr. Sharon Sousa, Associate Dean of the college of nursing and Dr. Christine Frizzell, Director of the Counseling Center, began UMass Dartmouth Southcoast Compeer in 2001.
+Dr. Sharon Sousa, Associate Dean Emerita of the College of Nursing and Dr. Christine Frizzell, Director of the Counseling Center, began UMass Dartmouth SouthCoast Compeer in 2001.
 At lunch one day they discovered that each of them, years earlier when they worked for the Massachusetts Department of Mental Health, had hoped to one day bring a chapter of Compeer to the local area.
 A plan was soon formed to launch a chapter as a University sponsored community service program.

 With Chancellor MacCormack's and Provost Curry's support and a small community service grant from the University, Sharon and Chris applied to Compeer International to form an affiliate chapter to serve the SouthCoast area.
 An advisory board was formed and an application submitted to the Robert Wood Johnson Faith in Action Foundation for a grant to fund the chapter start-up.
 Faith in Action specializes in volunteer care-giving programs and has funded the start up of a number of Compeer chapters.

 The Faith in Action grant enabled the chapter to hire a part-time program coordinator, Karen Nourse, in December of 2002 and begin operation.
 We also received start-up grants from the United Way of Greater New Bedford, the Carlisle Foundation of Framingham, MA, and the Massachusetts Department of Mental Health.
-We currently receive financial aid from the New Bedford Community Development Block Grant and in-kind support from UMass Dartmouth.
+We subsequently received financial aid from the New Bedford Community Development Block Grant, and in-kind support from UMass Dartmouth.
+The United Way Mini-Grants program also supports our work.
 In addition, our Advisory Board assists the program through fundraising events.

 Karen managed the program until June 2006, building a solid framework for our student volunteer program which places undergraduates in pairs in staffed programs serving adults and adolescents with mental illness.
 Karen also began the process of building name recognition for the program and recruiting and placing adult volunteers in one-to-one matches.